magla/martian/README.md

 Tech used: Tailwind CSS, React, React DOM, Typescript, fuse.js, isomorphic-fetch

 ## 🚀 Quick start
-Create a `.env.development` file with the values shared with you by the developer.
+Create a `.env.production` file with the values shared with you by the developer.

 Navigate into the directory and start it up: